Burke County, Georgia

 Forestry Mulching

-Single-pass clearing that grinds trees, brush, and stumps into mulch deposited directly on the ground.
+Single-pass clearing that grinds trees, brush, and stumps into wood-chip mulch left right on the ground.
 No hauling.
 No burning.
-No separate stump grinding — the drum mulcher handles it all in one pass.
-This land clearing method is preferred for Waynesboro and Burke County residential lots where truck access for debris removal is limited.
+No separate stump grinding — the drum mulcher does it all in one pass.
+It's the go-to method on residential lots where truck access for debris removal is tight.

 Brush clearing removing overgrown vines and scrub from a Burke County property